lauragalera/lauragalera.github.io/_teaching/talk.md

 ---
-title: "I Also Want to Be an Engineer"
+title: "I also want to be an engineer"
 collection: personal
 permalink: /personal/talk
 description: "Spoke to students about Computer Engineering and job opportunities."